awsdocs/amazon-rds-user-guide/doc_source/USER_StartInstance.md

-# Starting an Amazon RDS DB Instance That Was Previously Stopped<a name="USER_StartInstance"></a>
+# Starting an Amazon RDS DB instance that was previously stopped<a name="USER_StartInstance"></a>

 You can stop your Amazon RDS DB instance temporarily to save money\.
 After you stop your DB instance, you can restart it to begin using it again\.
-For more details about stopping and starting DB instances, see [Stopping an Amazon RDS DB Instance Temporarily](USER_StopInstance.md)\.
+For more details about stopping and starting DB instances, see [Stopping an Amazon RDS DB instance temporarily](USER_StopInstance.md)\.

 When you start a DB instance that you previously stopped, the DB instance retains the ID, Domain Name Server \(DNS\) endpoint, parameter group, security group, and option group\.
 When you start a stopped instance, you are charged a full instance hour\.